 Injection molding machine

-Plastic injection molding produces plastic parts by forcing molten plastic into a mold where it cools and hardens.
-In plastic injection molding granular plastic is fed by gravity from a hopper into a heated barrel.
+Injection molding produces parts by forcing molten plastic into a mold where it cools and hardens.
+Granular plastic is fed by gravity from a hopper into a heated barrel.
 As the granules are moved forward by a screw-type plunger, the plastic is forced into a heating chamber, where it is melted.
 As the plunger advances further, the melted plastic is forced through a nozzle into the mold cavity.
 The mold remains relatively cold so the plastic solidifies almost as soon as the mold is filled.
 Custom steel tooling is required and adds to the initial cost but is quickly amortized.

-Plastic injection molding provides low cost at moderate to large quantities.
-Plastic molding is an extremely versatile process for producing a wide range of simple or complex plastic parts with a good finish.
+Injection molding provides low cost at moderate to large quantities.
+This method of making plastic parts is an extremely versatile process for producing a wide range of parts with an excellent finish.
 Almost any 2D or 3D shape can be achieved.
 However draft is required in most cases as the shape must allow ejection from the mold.
 Side holes and even threaded holes are possible though they complicate the tooling.

 Cost reduction options include:

 - Arranging multiple pieces in one mold by connecting them with small

 bars ~0.1", however the sub-components must not have widely varying

 The following terms are commonly used for this manufacturing process: